BLUE HORIZON, BOOK 3

 The Prime Minister turned and looked back at him with an upraised eyebrow and a deepening frown.
 “You don’t hail from a culture of nobility, and thus have no real grasp of what it means to possess title.
 You don’t understand the need for protecting against degenerates and their demands for ransoms.
-I am certain that your companion is of good character, but I would be remiss in my duties if I allowed a stranger to enter the sanctum sanctorum of our noble seat.
+I am certain that you believe your companion is of good character, but I would be remiss in my duties if I allowed a stranger to enter the sanctum sanctorum of our noble seat.
 For the sake of the royalty,” he said sternly, “this discussion is at an end.
 Your presence is awaited.”

 The Christopher Watson cut in its thrusters and leapt toward the sky with a blast of air around the landing pad.
 Nishalt grabbed his tie to keep it from flogging him in the face, and looked thoroughly annoyed.
 Merlin hesitated a moment more, and then moved to the Prime Minister’s side.
 Together, they walked along a series of stepping stones through a manicured lawn toward the castle’s main entrance, a pair of huge wooden doors on balanced iron hinges.